NERSC/nersc-refresh-announcements/README.md

 ## Configuration and Announcement API Assumptions

-The default url that the extension will attempt to fetch announcements from is
-<base url>/services/announcement/latest .
-If you wish to change that url you
-can do so for each user in JupyterLab under the advanced settings window.
+The default url that the extension will attempt to fetch announcements from is `<base url>/services/announcement/latest`.
+If you wish to change that url you can do so per user in JupyterLab under the advanced settings window.
 You can also change that url for every user on the system by modifying Jupyter's `overrides.json` file.
 Click
 <a href="https://jupyterlab.readthedocs.io/en/latest/user/directories.html#overrides-json"> this link</a>